pyx-project/pyx/manual/graphics.rst

 Here, the first two arguments specify the origin of the rectangle while the second two arguments define its width and height, respectively.
-For more details on the predefined paths, we refer the reader to Sect. :ref:`path:predefined`.
+For more details on the predefined paths, we refer the reader to Sect. :ref:`path_predefined`.

 Path operations